 At the same time, however, few new accommodations are being constructed, so most of the competition in the job market will target existing hotel management positions.
 Employers will want to attract the best and the brightest with attractive employment packages that include competitive salaries, benefits and job perks, so job seekers who can also boast customer service skills, managerial know-how, hospitality experience and a degree or certification in hotel management will have a definite edge in the job search.

 Hotel Management Salaries

-The U.S. Bureau of Labor Statistics cites $53,390 as the median annual wage for lodging managers.
+The U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics cites $63,570 as the average annual wage for lodging managers.
 Here's what you can expect to earn in hotel management for the industries with the highest concentration of employment in this occupation:

-Source: U.S. Bureau of Labor Statistics Occupational Outlook Handbook, 2019, Lodging Managers.
+Source: U.S. Bureau of Labor Statistics Occupational Employment Statistics, 2019, Lodging Managers.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.